cloudfoundry/uaa/docs/UAA-SAML.md

 # Overview
 UAA supports the Security Assertion Markup Language (SAML) version 2.0  protocol for integation with a SAML2 compliant Identity Provider (IdP) for authentication and authorization.
-Insteand of authenticating user directly at the UAA, the authentication process can be delegated to a SAML2 IdP.
-Still users can have scopes and authorities assigned in the UAA.
+Insteand of authenticating users directly at the UAA, the authentication process can be delegated to a SAML2 IdP.
+Still users can have scopes and authorities assigned in the UAA or be mapped from attributes in a SAML2  assertion.

 When SAML2 is configured, the login screen displays an additional link for every configured identity provider.
 If the login page should directly redirect a user to a default IdP, the can be configured